Quickstart: Create an Azure private DNS zone using Azure PowerShell

 Creating a virtual machine will take a few minutes to complete.

 You create record sets by using the

-New-AzureRmDnsRecordSet cmdlet.
-The following example creates a record with the relative name db in the DNS Zone contoso.local, in resource group MyAzureResourceGroup.
-The fully-qualified name of the record set is db.contoso.local.
+New-AzPrivateDnsRecordSet cmdlet.
+The following example creates a record with the relative name db in the DNS Zone private.contoso.com, in resource group MyAzureResourceGroup.
+The fully qualified name of the record set is db.private.contoso.com.
 The record type is "A", with IP address "10.2.0.4", and the TTL is 3600 seconds.

 View DNS records

 To list the DNS records in your zone, run:

 Test the private zone

 Now you can test the name resolution for your private.contoso.com private zone.